Save Up All Your Tears: Robin Beck version

 In 1989, American singer Robin Beck included her version on her second album, Trouble Or Nothin' (1989).
 As with Bonnie Tyler's original recording, the Beck version was produced by the song's co-writer, Desmond Child.
 Beck's version featured KISS' Paul Stanley on background vocals.
 Beck's single was the follow-up single to her European #1 breakout hit "First Time".
 While not the smash of that song, "Save Up All Your Tears" was a significant hit for Beck in West Germany and Switzerland, where it went to #10 and #5 respectively, and was also a success in Sweden and Austria.
-A video was made for the single (which features UFO guitarist Laurence Archer) although it received some airplay in the US and UK, it failed to garner any national success in the United States and was only a minor hit in the United Kingdom.
+A video was made for the single (which features UFO guitarist Laurence Archer) although it received some video airplay on MTV and radio airplay in the US (whilst also making it on a top 40 station in St. Louis) and UK, it failed to garner any national success in the United States to chart on any Billboard charts and was only a minor hit in the United Kingdom.